DPDK/dpdk/doc/guides/vdpadevs/mlx5.rst

 - ``no_traffic_time`` parameter [int]

-  A nonzero value defines the traffic off time, in seconds, that moves the driver to no-traffic mode.
-In this mode the timer events are stopped and interrupts are configured to the device in order to notify traffic for the driver.
-Default value is 2s.
+  A nonzero value defines the traffic off time, in polling cycle time units, that moves the driver to no-traffic mode.
+In this mode the polling is stopped and interrupts are configured to the device in order to notify traffic for the driver.
+Default value is 16.

 - ``event_core`` parameter [int]